-If at any time, it is no longer safe for you to continue with the call, chat or text, it is okay to disconnect.
-We will not contact you, and you can return to our helpline when it is safe again.
+If you are safe, we will proceed with the call, text, or chat.
+If at any point during the call, text, or chat session it is no longer safe for you to continue, please feel empowered to disconnect.
+We will not contact you.
+You can return to our helpline when it is safe to do so again.

 We may ask you for more information about your age or location to help us find services that will best address your needs.
 You can always choose not to answer these questions.